matplotlib/pytest-mpl/README.rst

 Instead of comparing to baseline images, you can instead compare against a json library of sha256 hashes.
-This has the advantage of not having to check baseline images into the repository with the the tests, or download them from a remote source.
+This has the advantage of not having to check baseline images into the repository with the tests, or download them from a remote source.

 The hash library can be generated with